hud-an3/n8n-skills-gemini/upload files/upload_file_SKILL.md

 Upload the file provided in this workflow run to the correct Google Drive folder, resolving the destination folder based on what the user specified in their prompt.

 ## When to use this skill
-Trigger this skill whenever a file needs to be saved/uploaded to Google Drive as part of the workflow — typically as the final step after summarization or another processing skill has run.
+Trigger this skill whenever a file needs to be saved/uploaded to Google Drive as part of the workflow.

 ## Inputs
 - `file` (binary, required): The file to upload.